fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 ## Chapter 1 - Digitalisation of the Finance function processes

 - An example : expense process digitalisation
-- Objectives & complexity of process digitalisation projects
+- Objectives of process digitalisation projects
 - Processes to be digitalised:
   - T&E, S2P, P2P, R2R (dematerialisation + automatization / robotisation)
   - Reporting, cost control & Performance management (data analysis and datavisulisation)
+- Complexity of process digitalisation projects
 ----

 ### An example to start with : digitalising the expense report process